Jim Sorgi: New York Giants

 Sorgi signed with the New York Giants on March 9, 2010.
 Entering camp, Sorgi was expected to back up starting quarterback Eli Manning, but in a preseason game against the New York Jets, Sorgi tore the capsule in his right shoulder, and was later placed on season-ending Injured Reserve.
 Following the season, he became an unrestricted free agent.

 Personal life

 Sorgi currently resides in Pittsboro, Indiana with his wife Lana and sons, Jimmy III, Jackson and Jace.

 He is the co owner of Pro Team Tactical Performance.

-Jim Sorgi was honored with the designation of Badger of the Year by the Wisconsin Alumni Association - Indianapolis Chapter on May 5, 2015.